-Colin Bailey is an attorney with Legal Services of Northern California, an LSC-funded, legal aid organization.
+Colin Bailey is the Executive Director at Environmental Justice Coalition for Water.
+He was formerly a staff attorney with Legal Services of Northern California, an LSC-funded, legal aid organization.
 Colin received his JD from the University of California at Los Angeles (UCLA) School of Law, where he participated in the Program in Public Interest Law & Policy and the Critical Race Studies concentration, while studying human rights and international law.
 Colin regularly trains advocates around the country on the tools of race-conscious community lawyering, a subject on which he has published.
 Colin has worked for what was then called the World Health Organization's Office of Health and Human Rights and currently represents homeless clients before the United Nations.
 For the past nearly five years, Colin has served as lead counsel on a complex, community-lead, multi-forum, environmental justice campaign, which includes the preparation of a racial impact statement.
 Colin lives in Sacramento, California, with his wife and daughter.

 Susan Bennett is Director of the Community and Economic Development Law Clinic and Professor of Law at American University Washington College of Law.
 She holds expertise in community economic development; nonprofit organizations; law, poverty, and the homeless; legal services for the poor; pro bono legal services; public interest law; federal housing law and programs.
 Ms. Bennett is also a member of the ABA's Commission on Homelessness and Poverty, she serves as vice chair of the Advisory Committee of the D.C.
 Bar’s Community Development Project, and is a member of the Advisory Board of the Interpreter Bank Project of the District of Columbia’s Access to Justice Commission.
 She received an A.B. and M.A. from Yale University and is a graduate of Columbia Law School.